pat310/google-trends-api/README.md

 ```

 ### Proxy Server
 A proxy server can be used by specifying an http agent as part of the query.
+This example uses [https-proxy-agent](https://www.npmjs.com/package/https-proxy-agent)

 ```js
 const HttpsProxyAgent = require('https-proxy-agent');